ghc/ghc/docs/users_guide/using-optimisation.rst

     :ghc-flag:`-fno-state-hack`).
 In particular, stop GHC eta-expanding through a case expression, which is good for performance, but bad if you are using ``seq`` on partial applications.

+.. ghc-flag:: -funlikely-bottoms
+    :shortdesc: Marks bottom expressions as unlikely in the backend.
+        Implied by :ghc-flag:`-O`.
+    :type: dynamic
+    :reverse: -fno-unlikely-bottoms
+    :category:

+    :default: off

+    This information is used by some backends to generate faster code by taking the hot path into account.

+    It recognizes functions like `error`, `undefined` and some functions which are guaranteed to raise an exception.
+This includes the generated failure branch on incomplete pattern matches.

 .. ghc-flag:: -fregs-graph
     :shortdesc: Use the graph colouring register allocator for register